 As trucking injury lawyers, we know of individuals who have been hurt, either in a minor road accident or a serious traffic collision.
-As experienced Maryland trial lawyers with training in the area of personal injury law, the legal team at Lebowitz & Mzhen, LLC, understands the bodily pain and physical discomfort that being in a car, truck or motorcycle wreck can cause any individual.
+As experienced Maryland trial lawyers with training in the area of personal injury law, the legal team at Lebowitz & Mzhen Personal Injury Lawyers, understands the bodily pain and physical discomfort that being in a car, truck or motorcycle wreck can cause any individual.
 Across the U.S. every year, more than six million highway collisions take place, with a percentage of those happening on a weekly basis here in our state.

 Based in the Baltimore area, our law offices are convenient to many individuals who seek help with a personal injury lawsuit or wrongful death claim.
 Our skilled attorneys know that dozens of innocent victims are hurt or killed every month in Maryland; usually as a result of a negligence-related traffic accident.
 These accidents, which take place on the interstate, highway and beltway, affect people from all over the state, including Bowie, Hagerstown, Frederick, and Annapolis.